raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your program.

-Any attempt to deliberately hide or make it difficult to understand what a piece of code is doing will result in disqualification.
-And, of course there should be no bad language or rudeness in your code.
+Any attempt to hide, or make it difficult to understand, what a piece of code is doing will result in disqualification.
+And of course there should be no bad language or rudeness in your code.